AlanWarren/F3DImplicitField/README.md

 This has only been built and tested on LINUX using prman 17+18 with Houdini.
 If you're trying to build it on another platform, or with another version of prman good luck!

+I haven't touched this code since 2012, and have no plans to maintain it with current versions of prman or field3d.
+This was a learning project for me, and the main reason I'm putting on github, is to hopefully help somebody else who's looking to learn from it.
+Feel free to contact me if you have any questions.

 Requirements
 ------------